 Ilya is the author of Deaf Republic (Graywolf Press) and Dancing In Odessa (Tupelo Press).
 He has also co-edited and co-translated many other books, including Ecco Anthology of International Poetry (Harper Collins) and Dark Elderberry Branch: Poems of Marina Tsvetaeva (Alice James Books).
 His awards include the Guggenheim Fellowship, the Whiting Writer's Award, the American Academy of Arts and Letters' Metcalf Award, Lannan Foundation's Fellowship and the NEA Fellowship.
 His poems regularly appear in Best American Poetry and Pushcart Prize anthologies.
 He has also been awarded Poetry magazine's Levinson Prize.
 Dancing In Odessa was named the Best Book of the Year by Foreword magazine.
 Recently, he was on the short-list for Neustadt International Literature Prize.
 His poems have been translated over twenty languages, and his books have been published in many countries including Turkey, Holland, Russia, France, Mexico, Macedonia, Romania, Spain and China, where his poetry was awarded the Yinchuan International Poetry Prize.

 Kaminsky has worked as a law clerk for San Francisco Legal Aid and the National Immigration Law Center.
-He currently works as the Court Appointed Special Advocate for Orphaned Children in Southern California.
+More recently, he worked pro-bono as the Court Appointed Special Advocate for Orphaned Children in Southern California.
 Currently, he holds the Bourne Chair in Poetry at Georgia Institute of Technology and lives in Atlanta.